-The place where sexual services are offered is in a remote area that is difficult to access.
-The person has no or limited access to communications (e.g., telephone, mail, Internet).
-The pimp/employer insists on answering questions on behalf of the person and/or translating all conversations.
-The person is not in possession of or does not have access to their identity documents Document retention (passport, identity card, visa, work or residence permit) or other personal effects of value (return ticket) and cannot access them on request.
-Other prostitutes (or workers) are in the same situation, without access to their identity documents.
-The identity documents appear to be counterfeit.
-Wage withholding The person must hand over all the money they get from clients to their supervisor.
-The employer cannot produce an employment contract or evidence that wages have been paid, or the employment documents and wage records have been altered.
-Payments are irregular and/or frequently delayed.
-The person does not know how much they earn.
-Deception The person did not know that they would have to provide sexual services.
-The actual terms and conditions of work are different from those promised verbally or in writing.
-The person signed a new employment contract when they arrived at work.
-Abuse of vulnerability The person is in an irregular administrative situation and does not have a work or residence permit.
-The person belongs to a group that has been discriminated against or does not enjoy equal rights in society (e.g., on the basis of sex, refugee/asylum status, ethnicity, disability, orphan status, or being part of a cultural or religious minority group).
-The person has limited education and/or is illiterate or does not know the local language.
-The person is in a situation of multiple dependency (e.g., dependent on the employer for accommodation, food and work for family members or other benefits).
-The person is emotionally and financially linked to the employer/contractor (e.g., due to a romantic or family relationship).
-The person refers to religious or cultural beliefs with fear.
-Debt bondage The person must pay an excessive price for recruitment, transport, accommodation, food, tools or safety equipment that is deducted directly from their salary.
-The conditions for the repayment of wage advances are unclear or manipulated.
-The person must work to repay a debt actually incurred or inherited.
-The parents are paid to let the child go.
-The parents receive payment in exchange for their child leaving with strangers.
+- ► The person must hand over all the money they get from clients to their supervisor. - ▶ The employer cannot produce an employment contract or evidence that wages have been paid, or that the employment documents and wage records have been altered. - ▶ Payments are irregular and/or frequently delayed. - ▶ The person does not know how much they earn.

+Deception ▶ The person did not know that they would have to provide sexual services. ▶ The actual terms and conditions of work are different from those promised verbally or in writing. ▶ The person signed a new employment contract when they arrived at work.
+Abuse of ▶ The person is in an irregular administrative situation vulnerability and does not have a work or residence permit. ▶ The person belongs to a group that has been discriminated against or does not enjoy equal rights in society (e.g., on the basis of sex, refugee/asylum status, ethnicity, disability, orphan status, or being part of a cultural or religious minority group). ▶ The person has limited education and/or is illiterate, or does not know the local language. ▶ The person is in a situation of multiple dependencies (e.g., dependent on the employer for accommodation, food, work for family members, or other benefits). ▶ The person is emotionally and financially linked to the employer/contractor (e.g., due to a romantic or family relationship). ▶ The person refers to religious or cultural beliefs with fear.
+Debt bondage ▶ The person must pay an excessive price for recruitment, transport, accommodation, food, tools, or safety equipment that is deducted directly from their salary. ▶ The conditions for the repayment of wage advances are unclear or manipulated. ▶ The person must work to repay a debt actually incurred or inherited. ▶ The parents are paid to let the child go. ▶ The parents receive payment in exchange for their child leaving with strangers.

-ANNEX 6 - Spain (CSA/E)
+ANNEX 6 - SPAIN (CSA/E)